lxndrdnxl/treeservice/README.md

 ```
 The Api will return HTTP code 404 if the given node does not exist.
 ## Tests
+Unit tests with mocked objects are performed for the service class.
+For the repository and the controller classes integration tests running the application in the embedded server connecting to PostgreSQL instance inside a docker container are performed.
 ## Built With
 * [Spring Boot] (https://spring.io/projects/spring-boot) - Web and DI framework used
 * [Spring Data JPA] (https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#project) - To use their repositories to connect with the database